The mainstay of EB care is daily, meticulous skin and wound care.

 Precautions: Hydrogel sheet dressings should not be used on wounds that are exuding heavily or that are infected.

-Here are some hydrogels MPCS can provide:
+Here are some hydrogels AHPCS can provide:

 • Restore Hydrogel (Hollister)